Mouhamadnajjarine/task-management/README.md

 # we use this command to install our used library :
     pip install Flask SQLAlchemy psycopg2 python-dotenv flask_migrate flask_sqlalchemy

-# create databse and name it "flask" and run the following command to create the database tables:
+# create databse and name it "flask" and run the following command to create the database tables (migration):
     flask db init
     flask db migrate
     flask db upgrade